mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-06/README.md

 Made a 0-initialized semaphore available to all threads.
 Each time a reader finishes, it releases this semaphore.
-The thread wants to sort the common list, it simply acquires the semaphore with the number of reader threads permits.
+The thread wants to sort the common list, acquires the semaphore with the number of reader threads permits.

 Code sources:
 [synchronizedSortedList](synchronizedSortedList)

-## Task 4
+## Task 5

 > Description: Parallelize the program in `parallelTree`.
 > Two threads build the binary tree in parallel.
 > The third verifies the build validity.

+This one follows the same idea as the previous task.
+Made a 0-initialized semaphore available to all threads.
+Each time a reader finishes, it releases this semaphore.
+The thread wants to sort the common tree, acquires the semaphore with the number of reader threads permits.

 Code sources:
 [parallelTree](parallelTree)